 - Head to the Backups section which will be somewhere in the Summary or General tab.

-- You can just hit the “Backup Up Now” button and your device will be backed up immediately.
+- You can just hit the “Back Up Now” button and your device will be backed up immediately.

 iTunes or Finder doesn’t provide you the option to view the data in the backup file, let alone selectively restore.
 While restoring the backup, all the existing data on your iPhone/iPad will be erased.